 - Standing Committee Chairs serve at the pleasure of the President and the majority of the Executive Board.

 Section II: Chairpersons shall

-- Select the membership of their committees, except as otherwise noted in ATP legislation.
+- Select the membership of their committees, except as otherwise noted in ACTP legislation.

 - Arrange meetings of their committees.